No. 9 Auburn wins 10th straight, 81-66 over South Carolina - WHIZ News

-COLUMBIA, S.C.
-(AP) — Wendell Green Jr. scored a season-high 22 points and No. 9 Auburn beat South Carolina 81-66 for its 10th straight win Tuesday night.
+“Rather than starting games, he’s finishing games,” Auburn coach Bruce Pearl said.

+Green was pretty much unstoppable at South Carolina (9-4, 0-1 Southeastern Conference), especially in the first half when his 14 points opened a double-digit lead.

-The Tigers (13-1, 2-0 Southeastern Conference) were up by 21 points in the second half before the Gamecocks cut it to 63-55 with about seven minutes left.
-But Green stepped forward again with two foul shots and 7-foot-1 Walker Kessler jammed home a basket as Auburn opened 2-0 in the league for the first time in four years.
+When the Gamecocks sliced a 21-point deficit to 63-55 with about seven minutes, it was Green who stepped forward again with a pair of foul shots as Auburn (13-1, 2-0) opened league play with two straight wins for the first time in four years.

+Green, who started Auburn’s first three games, has found a comfortable home off the bench.
+Green’s reached double figures in six straight games.
+“I’m just locked in right now,” he said.
+“I just want to be consistent, and that’s what I’ve been trying to do.”

-Green was practically unstoppable in the first 20 minutes, the 5-foot-11 sophomore going for 14 points as he made six of 10 shots and grabbed five rebounds.
-Green has six points in a 17-5 run by the Tigers to take control.
+Green got things going when he came in The 5-11 sophomore made six of 10 shots and grabbed five rebounds in the first 20 minutes.
+Green had six points in a 17-5 run by the Tigers to take control.

 Green had a three-point play to increase the margin to 12 points.
 When he blew by the defense for an uncontested layup two minutes later, a frustrated South Carolina coach Frank Martin called time out.